 Check the date on your eyeglasses prescription

 There’s one more important number on your prescription - the date of issue!
 Now that you’re fully informed about how to read your eyeglasses prescription, it’s time to make sure you had an eye exam in the last year, and that your lenses are truly optimizing your vision.
-Book an annual eye exam with our eye doctors in Conroe, The Woodlands, Spring, Greenspoint, Kingwood, and Houston, Texas, to ensure your eyeglasses prescription is accurate!
+Book an annual eye exam with our eye doctors in Conroe, The Woodlands, Louetta, Greenspoint, Kingwood, and Grand Parkway, Texas, to ensure your eyeglasses prescription is accurate!

 Want to Learn More?
 Read on!